AlexLiu2022/blog/content/en/about/_index.md

 However, as a man who won the title of "**Eating Good Baby**" back in the kindergarten, he reluctantly accepted this setting ~

-##### Sections ( <u>Notes & Files are external links&nbsp;&nbsp;&nbsp;!&nbsp;&nbsp;&nbsp;!&nbsp;&nbsp;&nbsp;!&nbsp;&nbsp;</u> )
+##### Sections ( <u>Notes & Files are both independent websites </u> )
-- Notes : The knowledge network formed by the notes taken on [Obsidian](https://obsidian.md/), published through the plug-in [Digital Garden](https://github.com/oleeskild/obsidian-digital-garden)
-- Files: A list of files built using [Alist](https://alist.nn.ci/)
-	- Integrate storages of cloud server and other netdisks
-	- Personal file management || Share

 - Public : workflows, notes, tech blogs, investment related
 - Self : All kinds of fragments / serious || pretentious articles
 	- please read [About Readers](https://eating.work/en/useless/about-readers/)
-- Tags: tag cloud for classification & retrieval
+- Tags: tag cloud for classification & retrieval( for being cool in fact
+- Notes : The knowledge network formed by the notes taken on <a href="https://obsidian.md/" target="_blank">Obsidian</a>, published through the plug-in <a href="https://github.com/oleeskild/obsidian-digital-garden" target="_blank">Digital Garden</a>
+- Files: A list of files built using <a href="https://alist.nn.ci/" target="_blank">Alist</a>
+	- Integrate storages of cloud server and other netdisks
+	- Personal file management || Share
 <br>

 ##### Some Tips
- This blog is completely open source and is subject to change after publication, which can be found on [GitHub](https://github.com/AlexLiu2022/blog).
+ This blog is completely open source and is subject to change after publication, which can be found on <a href="https://github.com/AlexLiu2022/blog" target="_blank">GitHub</a>.

 Switch from EN to CN in the menu bar to view Chinese content (content is different and not updated synchronously)